-Comprehensive and accurate statements including some place specific reference.
+Comprehensive and accurate statements including some place-specific reference.

+Answers are likely to refer to: hard engineering - sea walls/groynes/gabions/revetments, etc. soft engineering - beach nourishment, etc. types of rocks locational details details of named parts of the area reference to specific schemes/costs, etc.

-Answers are likely to refer to:
+Place specific-reference is likely to consist of:

-Hard engineering - sea walls/groynes/gabions/revetments etc.

-Soft engineering - beach nourishment etc.

-Types of rocks

-Locational details,

-Details of named parts of the area

-Reference to specific schemes/costs etc.

 NB: Accept any type of erosion including human.
-The amount of money spent on a scheme is not a suitable development for L2 but would be fine for place specific detail.
+The amount of money spent on a scheme is not a suitable development for L2 but would be fine for place-specific detail.

-Page 12 Mark Scheme Syllabus Paper Cambridge IGCSE - May/June 2016 0460 12
+Page 12 Mark Scheme Syllabus Paper Cambridge O Level - May/June 2016 2217 12